The Tactical Games Official Rules

 3.6.The final decision on all disqualifications and reshoots will be made by the MD.

-3.7.If an competitor wishes to arbitrate a score (time finished, number of hits/misses, or any other item) they must notify the scorekeeper and request to arbitrate.
-The following process will be followed
+3.7.If a competitor wishes to arbitrate a score (time finished, number of hits/misses, or any other item) the following process will be followed

 The MD will review the dispute and make a final ruling

-The MD will notify the competitor via email of the decision.
+The MD will notify the competitor of the decision.

 Final tallying of the scores will be posted.